TravisWheelerLab/AvxWindowFmIndex/README.md

 ```

 After cloning the repo, you should initialize and update the submodules.
-This will happen
-automatically if you use the legacy build system, but there is no harm in doing
-it manually for either the CMake or legacy Make builds.

 ```
 git clone https://github.com/TravisWheelerLab/AvxWindowFmIndex.git
 git submodule update --init --recursive --remote